-Enter the number of participants and viewers/audience members you expect will be involved with the project.
+Enter the number of participants and viewers or audience members you expect will be involved with the project.

-Active participants are the people involved in making and presenting an artwork or performance, or running and attending a workshop.
+Active participants are the people involved in making and presenting an artwork or performance or running and attending a workshop.
 Viewers or audience members are the people who come to see the finished work or a presentation.

-If your project is presented in a public space, only include the people who specifically come to see the art work or performance in the number of viewers/audience members.
+If your project is presented in a public space, only include the people who you expect to come specifically to see the artwork or performance.
 Please do not include casual passers-by.

-If your funding application is successful you will need to give the actual number of active participants and viewers/audience members in your project completion report.
+If your funding application is successful, you will need to give the actual number of active participants and viewers/audience members in your project completion report.